Liagson/ConcaveHullGenerator/README.md

-# Deprecated documentation: Incoming updates coming soon!

 # Concave hull generator
 Unite all dots under the smallest possible area.
-It comes with a simple demo for unity using just gizmos.
+It comes with a simple demo for the *Unity game engine* using just gizmos.

 ## How it works
 The program has only two easy steps: